sharonycc/GCNLA/README.md

 *  `--fn FN`               (experimentation only) remove # of real edges from train set [0,1)
 *  `-a OWNADJACENCYPATH, --ownadjacencypath` Using your own cell level adjacency (give path)

-For example, if you wanted to run Clarify (both preprocessing and training) on the seqFISH data input with a 70/30 train-test split, then use the following command and set the output folder and studyname accordingly:
+For example, if you wanted to run GCNLA (both preprocessing and training) on the MERFISH data input with a 70/30 train-test split, then use the following command and set the output folder and studyname accordingly:
 ```
 python main.py -m preprocess,train -i ./data/MERFISH/merfish_dataframe.csv -o [OUTPUT FOLDER PATH] -s [STUDYNAME] -t 0.3
 ```